 Neck injuries, like whiplash, are caused by a sudden backward or forward jerk that traumatizes the neck region.
 This causes shooting pain and severe discomfort as well as limited movements of the head, arms, and neck.
 Car accidents are some of the most common cause of concussion, neck, and spine injuries.
 However other injuries could occur from hitting your head on things, objects dropping on someone’s head or neck.

-You can start caring for yourself immediately after a neck injury by wrapping your neck with an ice pack.
-To make your own, wrap some ice in a cloth or towel and carefully wrap it around your neck.
-The ice pack should be applied for 15 minutes each time, every three hours or so.
-Do this for about three days until the pain and stiffness subside.
+You can start caring for yourself immediately after a neck injury by wrapping your neck with a heat wrap.
+To make your own, wrap some rice in a cloth or towel, heat it in the microwave and carefully wrap it around your neck.
+The heat wrap should be applied for 15 to 20 minutes each time.
+The heat will help to ease pain and relax the muscles around the injury.

 If the symptoms don't go away, you should see a doctor as soon as you can.
 You might need physical therapy, such as massage.
 Taking pain-reducing medication might be necessary for a while, too.